cits3007/cits3007.github.io/assets/labs/lab08-solutions.md

 ```

 We can compile it with `gcc -c -g usemylib.c`, and then link it against our
+static library:

+```
+$ gcc  usemylib.o  -L./static-libs -lmylib -o statically-linked-usemylib
+```

-static library.
-The `-L` option to `gcc` indicates a non standard
+Here, the `-L` option to `gcc` indicates a non standard
 directory where libraries can be found, and the `-l` option gives the
 name of a library to link. (`gcc` by default assumes it should add
 `lib` in front of this name and `.a` after, to get the filename to link
 against.)

-```
-$ gcc  usemylib.o  -L./static-libs -lmylib -o statically-linked-usemylib
-```

 Run the binary with `./statically-linked-usemylib`.
 This executable
 contains a *full copy* of the `useful_func()` binary code from our `mylib.o`